Devil's Food Cake

 Whisk together in small bowl:

-2 tablespoons vinegar (cider or white)
+Vinegar (cider or white)

 Pour wet ingredients into dry and whisk until thoroughly combined.
 Divide evenly into prepared pans and bake for 25 to 30 minutes, until cake tester inserted in center comes out clean.
 Cool 10 minutes, then remove from pans onto wire racks and cool completely.
 Frost with Vanilla Buttercream, below, or your favorite frosting.